OK

 3. Béton – Le Havre, France

 Music, food and brutalism, is there a better deal for an architecture lover who aspires to a holiday on the coast of Normandy?
 Le Havre, one of the main French ports, was one of the European cities most affected by air raids during the Second World War.
-Today, the aesthetic of reconstruction has become a force for the city that dedicates the Béton music festival to brutalism.
-The event explicitly nods in its name to the term ‘béton brut’, raw concrete, a neologism with which in 1952 Le Corbusier first defined the architecture of his Unité d’Habitation in Marseille.
+Today, reconstruction-era architecture has become a driving force in the city, which now dedicates the Béton music festival to Brutalism—clearly referenced in its name, a nod to béton brut, or raw concrete, the term Le Corbusier used in 1952 to describe his Unité d’Habitation in Marseille.
+More importantly, it evokes the reinforced concrete pioneered by Auguste Perret and his studio, the architects behind the post-war reconstruction of Le Havre.
+Featuring live shows, food stalls and tours of local brutalism, Béton promises to be the ideal way to wave goodbye in style to summer.

 Béton, France.
 Photo courtesy of Béton Le Havre